MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/07-design-report-in-power-bi-desktop-enhanced.md

 7. If the visible chart is the bar chart, rename the bookmark as **Bar Chart ON**, otherwise rename the bookmark as **Column Chart ON**.

-8. To edit the bookmark, in the **Bookmarks** pane, hover the cursor over the bookmark, click the ellipsis, and then select **Data**.
+8. To edit the bookmark, in the **Bookmarks** pane, hover the cursor over the bookmark, select the ellipsis, and then select **Data**.

 	![Picture 16](Linked_image_Files/08-design-report-in-power-bi-desktop-enhanced_image43.png)

 	*Disabling the **Data** option means the bookmark won’t use the current filter state.
 That’s important because otherwise the bookmark would permanently lock in the filter currently applied by the **Year** slicer.*

-9. To update the bookmark, click the ellipsis again, and then select **Update**.
+9. To update the bookmark, select the ellipsis again, and then select **Update**.

 	![Picture 18](Linked_image_Files/08-design-report-in-power-bi-desktop-enhanced_image44.png)